Leonid8529az/OurTeamProject4/Generic/src/main/java/base/ReadMe.txt

-Info about all the methods in OurAPI:
+Info about all the methods in base.OurAPI:

 1.createWebElement() - is a return type method.
 Does a very simple job, just creates an element, using xpath.
 2.createWebElementByID() - if you happen to locate an id, use this method, its a lot easier.